Uganda Summer Practicum with the Sisters

 Information for Education Department Applicants

 The Education Department students teach at Moreau Nursery and Primary School.
 As of the Summer of 2017, Moreau has 330 registered students, around 30 staff members, running water, a cafeteria, a multi-purpose room, art room, computer lab, 12 classrooms, teacher lounges, and much more.
-The Sisters are also in the process of building two dorms on the compound of the school to be able to host 150 male and 150 female students throughout the school year.
+The Sisters have recently completed building two dorms on the compound of the school to be able to host 150 male and 150 female students throughout the school year.
 Education students will be given the opportunity to choose to stay and teach in one classroom for the six weeks or to be a rotating teacher in a variety of classrooms.
 This practicum will help Education Department students gain knowledge and experience in classroom management, lesson planning, creative thinking, and problem solving.
-Some of the classes that are available to be taught at Moreau are art, math, religion, computer, english, library, numbers, letters, and P.E.
+Some of the classes that are available to be taught at Moreau are art, math, religion, computer, English, library, numbers, letters, and P.E.

 Information for Nursing Department Applicants